awech/tomputils/doc/source/configupdater_example.rst

 remotefile
 ----------
 The remotefile type is used to keep track of a single file stored on a remote server.
+If the file has a yaml extension, changes to the remote file will be validated before the working config is updated.
 Keys:
   * name - a name for this file
   * type - remotefile
   * source - URL of remote file